-Route 18 would be a new service between the Livermore Transit Center to the Railroad Ave Safeway and P St before operating a clockwise loop around Fourth St, Holmes St, Concannon Blvd, El Padro Dr, El Caminito, Wall St, and Stanley Blvd.
-The route would provide service to Mendenhall Middle School and operate with weekday peak only service every 40 minutes between 6:30 am and 9:00 am and between 3:00 pm and 7:00 pm.
+Route 18 would be a new service between the Livermore Transit Center to the Railroad Ave Safeway and P St before operating a clockwise loop around Fourth St, Holmes St, Concannon Blvd, El Padro Dr, El Caminito, Wall St, Stanley Blvd, and Murrieta Blvd.
+The route would provide weekday peak only service every 40 minutes between 6:30 am and 9:00 am and between 3:00 pm and 7:00 pm.

-Route 20X currently provides peak only service between the East Dublin/Pleasanton Bart Station and the Livermore Transit Center along Dublin Blvd, Hacienda Dr, I-580, Vasco Rd, East Ave, N Mines Rd, and First St. Additional service will be added to Route 20X in March to better serve commuters and to support the future Valley Link service.
-Nearly all of this route would be duplicated by a combination of the planned Valley Link alignment and the new connector route between the Southfront Valley Link Station and Lawrence Livermore National Laboratory.
+Route 20X currently provides peak only service between the East Dublin/Pleasanton Bart Station and the Livermore Transit Center along Dublin Blvd, Hacienda Dr, I-580, Vasco Rd, East Ave, N Mines Rd, and First St. Nearly all of this route would be duplicated by a combination of the planned Valley Link alignment and the new connector route between the Southfront Valley Link Station and Lawrence Livermore National Laboratory.
 Only the small segment along N Mines Rd and First St would no longer be served.